willramsay/reading_notes/index.md

 ### 2025

 #### May
+* 9 May &mdash; Plato, *Symposium*, trans.
+Alexander Nehamas and Paul Woodruff
 * 9 May &mdash; Daphne du Maurier, *Rebecca*, 1938
 * 8 May &mdash; Carlo Ginzburg, *The Cheese and the Worms: The Cosmos of a Sixteenth-Century Miller*, 1976, trans.
 John and Anne C. Tedeschi
 * 7 May &mdash; Daniel Rosenberg and Anthony Grafton, *Cartographies of Time: A History of the Timeline*, 2013